 “As an active member in the Chicago tech community, I’ve witnessed the explosive growth of Techweek over the years,” says Lynch.
 “Right now, we’re in six markets.
 I’m thrilled to lead the team and look forward to expanding our footprint to several cities, including Boston, Dallas, Denver, Seattle and Toronto.”

 Los Angeles was an early expansion in 2013.
-That year, Nicolas Dupont, a 14-year-old high school sophomore and tech entrepreneur provided the Los Angeles tech and business community with the first look at Spectrocable, a revolutionary, patented data-transfer technology.
+That year, Nicolas Dupont, a 14-year-old entrepreneur, showed off Spectrocable, a data-transfer technology.
 This year’s Techweek Los Angeles demonstrated just as much entrepreneurial enthusiasm.

 For the second year, Techweek Los Angeles set up shop on the Santa Monica Pier, hosting industry-topic panels, guest speakers and the event’s Launch startup competition.
 Launch Championship is the battle royale of pitch competitions, where top startups compete to be crowned Techweek’s Launch Grand Champion.
 The Launch Championship is Techweek’s top attraction and offers a chance for attendees to see which companies may soon be changing the world and to meet their founders and investors.

 This year’s Techweek Los Angeles featured some inspired new apps and platforms and a healthy group of startup finalists.

 Fresh from a Kickstarter campaign, Bezalel has introduced the first universal (dual mode) cell phone case that lets users power an iPhone using any wireless charger, including those at Starbucks and in GM and Toyota vehicles.
 This Latitude case joins a product line that already includes the Prelude mobile wireless charger and Samsung charging patch.